jmpsantos/jmpsantos/README.md

 ### João Santos Profile

--  	💻  Bachelors in Informatics Engineer
+-  	💻  Bachelors in Informatic Engineering
 -   💿  Currently enrolled: Master's Degree in Informatics Engineering at University of Trás-os-Montes and Alto Douro